TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 443,346 videos
+* Total videos: 447,094 videos
-* Total videos found that match keywords: 29,759 videos
+* Total videos found that match keywords: 30,087 videos
+  * Total unprocessed videos: 309 videos
 * Total videos found that are processed and marked: 3,326 videos
   * Information Collection: 2,181 videos
   * Non-Giftcard Robux Giveaways: 957 videos